1ST & 3RD SATURDAY EVERY MONTH

 Can I arrange a private room?

-All of our accommodation options on the Morocco volunteer program involve sharing a room with other participants (usually same-sex).
-Unfortunately, we are unable to arrange private room options for our childcare volunteers in Morocco.
+All of our accommodation options on the Sri Lanka volunteer program involve sharing a room with other participants (usually same-sex).
+Unfortunately, we are unable to arrange private room options for each mental health volunteer in Sri Lanka.

 Can you cater for my dietary requirements?

 Our teams will do their best to cater for any dietary requirements.
-However, this cannot be guaranteed as a childcare volunteer in Morocco.
+However, this cannot be guaranteed as a mental health volunteer in Sri Lanka.
 Consequently, there may be instances where you need to purchase alternative ingredients at your own expense.
 Any dietary requirements should be noted within your application and re-iterated to the local team on arrival into the country.
 Importantly, any concerns for major requirements should be raised with the PMGY International Team before confirming your place on the program.

 Are there any public holidays that affect project availability?